 Abusing T3 in this way may lead to weight loss but may also have serious side effects along the way.

-Instead T3 should be thought of as a thyroid medication which can indeed help certain hypothyroid patients lose weight if used thoughtfully and correctly.
+Instead, T3 should be thought of as a thyroid medication that can indeed help certain hypothyroid patients lose weight if used thoughtfully and correctly.

-The use of T3 may increase your basal metabolic rate, increase the amount of calories that you burn and directly burn fat cells.
+The use of T3 may increase your basal metabolic rate, increase the number of calories that you burn, and directly burn fat cells.

 We’ve previously outlined that up to 20% of hypothyroid patients who take thyroid medication still have low serum T3 and total T3 levels.